community-led-design/kit/src/pages/about.md

 ---
 ## About this kit

 The Community-led Co-design Kit is an initiative out of the [Inclusive Design Research Centre](https://idrc.ocadu.ca/) in Toronto, Canada.
 The project is funded by the [Hewlett Foundation](https://hewlett.org/), for the [Flexible Learning Open Education project](https://floeproject.org/).
-This is our first iteration of this kit, with many more things we'd like to add down the road.
+This is our first iteration of the kit, and there is much more content we'd like to add down the road.

 ## Making this kit